cloudflare/terraform-provider-cloudflare/docs/resources/ruleset.md

 Terraform.
 This is because Terraform will fail to apply if configuration already exists to prevent blindly overwriting changes.

-~> `enabled` has been immediately deprecated in favour of `status`.
-You should swap over to ensure that your configuration doesn't have inconsistent operations and inadvertently disable rulesets.

 ## Example Usage

 ```terraform